Transforming Surface Models

 - Translation: movement along the x,y,z axes (addition or subtraction)

-- Rotation: rotation around a given vertex (transformation matrix and linear algebra)
+- Rotation: rotation around a given axis (transformation matrix and linear algebra)

 Often, these transformations are combined.
 You can also warp and shear a model, but we won't get into that here.